TJ's Custom Gunworks

 should I have you do your work before or after I get the plating done ?

-Q: Why does your action job cost more than some of your competitors ?
+Q: Why does your action job cost more then some of your competitors ?

 A: First of all, I do not feel as though I have any competitors.